Hectortilla/proxy-provider/README.md

 poetry run pytest
 ```

-The tests verify the functionality of the ProxyRotator, including:
+The tests verify the functionality of the ProxyRotator and the CsvStore:
-- Ensuring different proxies are returned in consecutive calls to get_proxy()

 For more details about the test structure and how to add new tests, see [tests/README.md](tests/README.md).